Tryd0g0lik/test_hhr/READme.txt

-This's a prodjeckt only for the last and various browsers.
+This's a prodjeckt only for the last various browsers.
 The CSS, SCSS, HTML files